 Finally, Clan Donald lists the name MacUisdean from Skye, and states that it is "Gaelic Mac Uisdean - 'son of Hugh' - 3rd son of Alexander, Lord of the Isles.
 Hugh became 1st of Sleat and ancestor of the High Chiefs.
 Skye - Clan Donald NORTH."
 This record is proof positive that our parent clan considers McUisdean as representing the descendants of Hugh of Sleat, or Uisdean McDonald.
 This has been the McQuiston family tradition for a long time.

 At left is the front of McQuiston Church, located in the Castlereagh area of Belfast, Northern Ireland.
-I visited this church in 2005 and was given an old brick from its walls by the pastor.
+I visted this church in 2005 and was given an old brick from its walls by the pastor.
 At center is Caisteal Uisdean from the Isle of Skye.
 I visited this castle in 1999, 2000, and 2006.
 At right is the road sign to the village of MhicCuithein, located just above Caisteal Uisdean.
 Five members of the McUisdean family, including myself, rode down through this very small village in 2006.
 This area was most likely settled by descendants of Hugh of Sleat's third son, Donald Hearrach.

 Click on the link shown above to go to a page listing the various Mountain Echo newsletters, which I have so far produced.
 I have many new things to add to this site and will be constantly working on it.
 Below, a link is provided to each of my early postings to avoid an extremely long scroll bar caused by all the great information we now have available.
 I may slowly convert these earlier linked articles to Mountain Echo PDFs, as time allows.